Sameen20-bot/10-Pearls-AQI-Predictor/README.md

 aqi_daily_day3   53 columns   time + 51 features + 1 target
 ```

-All three use `time` as the primary key and event time, with HUDI table format.
+All of them uses `time` as the primary key, with the format of HUDI table.
 That means **inserts are upserts**.
-If a day already exists it gets updated, if it is new it gets added.
-Running the pipeline twice in an hour does not create duplicates, and a missed run is fully repaired by the next one.
+If a day exists it will be updated automatically, otherwise if it is new it gets added.
+Also, running the pipeline does not create any duplicates and **a missed run is fully repaired by the next run.**

 ### The store holds more than the models use

-The feature groups carry 51 features for Day 2 and Day 3, but the models only use 47.
-Four columns — `boundary_layer_height`, `f48/f72_boundary_layer_height`, `wind_pollution_dispersion` and `delta_boundary_layer_height` — sit in the store but get dropped before training.

-They are there because the boundary layer readings have a lot of missing values, and dropping them helped the models.
-But the store keeps them anyway.
+Thye feature group contains 51 features total for Day 2 and 3, but the model uses only 47 columns as the four columns `boundary_layer_height`, `f48/f72_boundary_layer_height`, `wind_pollution_dispersion` and `delta_boundary_layer_height`, remains in the store but get dropped before the training because they have alot of missing values, and dropping them helped the model to run the pattern efficiently.

-This split is on purpose.
-The feature store is a warehouse and the model picks what it needs from it.
-If I want to use `boundary_layer_height` again next month, it is already there and I do not have to rebuild two years of history.
+And storing these features in the feature store is on purpose, if in case if the model needs to use it maybe for next month, so it will be already in the feature store.

 ### Today's row has no target

-Every run, the pipeline writes today's row with all features filled in and the target column empty — because tomorrow's AQI has not happened yet.

-That row is useless for training, and the training script drops it.
-But it is exactly the row the dashboard needs to make today's prediction.
-So the pipeline keeps it and lets the training script filter it out.
+On every run the pipeline writes current rows features and the target column empty, because the AQI has not happened yet.
+The row become useless for the training, and it gets drop.
+But it is exactly the row training model needs it to make the predictions of ahead, so the pipeline keeps it and lets the training script filter it out.

 ---